paulowe/maps4resources/README.md

 ## About Sub Maps

 This is a branch created from master.
-It is specifically for making changes to the architecture of the resource map so that as an admin you can dynamically create sub-maps and generate new subdomains for each map.
-At the moment this is the main feature we are actively working on.
-All changes will eventually be merged back into master once we complete the feature.
+It is specifically for making enhancements to the architecture of the resource map - [https://aif-mvp.herokuapp.com] so that as an admin you can dynamically create sub-maps also termed as 'locales' and generate new subdomains for each one.
+At the moment this is the main feature we are actively working on to improve our current offering.
+All changes from this branch will eventually be merged back into master once we complete the feature.

 Feel free to submit PRs and contirbute your changes.